UMBC-Coral-Lab/trojai-submission-all/README.md

           --learned_parameters_dirpath ./learned_parameters/
   ```

-  * That will run inference on the model specified by option --model_filepath and write the probability of the model being trojaned to file specified by --result_filepath
+  * That will run inference on the model specified by option `--model_filepath` and write the probability of the model being trojaned to file specified by `--result_filepath`.

  5. To build the container after you have trained the models: